cchurch/api-docs/source/includes/_api_user.md

 is_edit_users               | int           | Indicates whether the user is authorized to manage users who are not administrator users is sub account (1) or not (1) is_edit_admin_users         | int           | Indicates whether the user is authorized to manage all users in sub account (1) or not (0) is_edit_motion_areas        | int           | Indicates whether the user is authorized to view and edit 'Motion' tab under camera settings (1) or not (0) camera_access               | array         | Array of arrays, one per device for which the user has permissions.
 Each sub array contains two elements.
-The first field is a device unique identifier, and the second field is a string of 1 or more characters indicating permissions of the user, for example: [‘cafedead’,’RWS’] = user can view, change, delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device.
+The first field is the device unique identifier, and the second field is a string of 1 or more characters indicating permissions of the user, for example: [‘cafedead’,’RWS’] = user can view, change, delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device.
 Permissions include: 'R' - user has access to view images and video for this camera.
 'A' - user is an administrator for this camera.
 'S' - user can share this camera in a group share.
 Only superusers or account_superusers can edit this field sms_phone                   | string        | Phone number to be used for SMS messaging is_sms_include_picture      | int           | Indicates whether user want to use MMS messaging to include a picture with alert messages sent to the sms_phone number (1) or not (0) alternate_email             | string        | Alternate email address